-The retrospective approach from a study at Northwestern University Feinberg School of Medicine provided an ideal opportunity for detailed case studies, comparing the results using the available standard of care at the time (culture on blood, urine and BAL samples) against more sensitive testing, the T2Bacteria® Panel RUO, five years later.
+The retrospective approach from a study at Northwestern University Feinberg School of Medicine provided an ideal opportunity for detailed case studies, comparing the results using the available standard of care at the time (culture on blood, urine, and BAL samples) against more sensitive testing, the T2Bacteria® Panel RUO, five years later.
 This comparison allows an analysis of how the use of the T2Bacteria Panel could have potentially changed clinical practice and outcomes.

-Patient was admitted to the hospital for gastrointestinal (GI) issues and started on empiric vancomycin and Zosyn.
+A 25-year-old female with cerebral palsy diagnosed with duodenal pneumatosis.
+The patient was admitted to the hospital for gastrointestinal (GI) issues and started on empiric vancomycin and Zosyn.

 - The T2Bacteria Panel RUO result from blood drawn on day 8 was negative

 - Blood culture drawn on day 8 was negative

 The patient was discharged after prolonged GI complications.